sanders41/meilisearch-python-sdk/README.md

     await index.add_documents(documents)
     ```

-3. The async client uses [Pydantic](https://pydantic-docs.helpmanual.io/) to serialize/deserialize the JSON from MeiliSearch into python objects wherever possible, and in the process converts the camelCaseNames from JSON into more Pythonic snake_case_names.
+3. The async client uses [Pydantic](https://pydantic-docs.helpmanual.io/) to serialize/deserialize the JSON from MeiliSearch into Python objects wherever possible, and in the process converts the camelCaseNames from JSON into more Pythonic snake_case_names.
 The official client instead uses dictionaries to store the return values in most cases.

 In some instances it is not possible to return the data as an object, becase the structure will be dependant on your particular dataset and can't
 be known ahead of time.
 In these instances you can either work with the data in the dictionary that is returned, or because you will know the